 - 21.1 The Trust understands that pupils can, at times, make poor choices and that these choices may from time to time breach the standards of expected behaviour, or a pupil may foolishly or unwittingly bring into the academy an inappropriate, prohibited or banned item.
 When considering the consequences of such an event, the Headteacher or designated member of staff will thoroughly investigate the circumstances.
 If necessary the Headteacher may issue a suspension whilst this process is underway. - 21.2 When considering the appropriate response, the Headteacher will have regard to the reason for the pupil's actions, the pupil's own vulnerability, any mitigating factors or history of trauma.
-The Headteacher will also consider any intent to use the item, and any history of intimidating or threatening behaviour from the pupil. - 21.3 The following will be considered: - Motivation and intent - The specific item - Pupil's awareness of the health and safety implications of the item in possession - The pupil's own account and rationale for possession of the item - Any threats or intimidation made in relation to the item - Any mitigating circumstance, e.g. victim of bullying - Perceived or actual threats/intimidation from others towards the pupil (inside or outside of the Academy) - Frequency/repeated breaches - Manipulation/duress of the pupil by others - Mental health of the pupil/history of self-harm - History of trauma - Vulnerability of the pupil - Any SEND the pupil may experience - 21.4 The Headteacher will thoroughly assess the response to any such breaches and give balanced consideration to safeguarding all staff and pupils, including the pupil involved, and the impact of the incident on the pupil of any decision to permanently exclude them from the academy.
+The Headteacher will also consider any intent to use the item, and any history of intimidating or threatening behaviour from the pupil. - 21.3 The following will be considered: - motivation and intent; - the specific item; - the pupil's awareness of the health and safety implications of the item in possession; - the pupil's own account and rationale for possession of the item; - any threats or intimidation made in relation to the item; - any mitigating circumstance, e.g. victim of bullying; - perceived or actual threats/intimidation from others towards the pupil (inside or outside of the setting); - frequency/repeated breaches; - manipulation/duress of the pupil by others; - mental health of the pupil/history of self-harm; - history of trauma; - vulnerability of the pupil; and - any SEND the pupil may experience. - 21.4 The Headteacher will thoroughly assess the response to any such breaches and give balanced consideration to safeguarding all staff and pupils, including the pupil involved, and the impact of the incident on the pupil of any decision to permanently exclude them from the academy.